Donald Trump announces US aims to ‘take over’ Gaza during Netanyahu’s visit

 Trump did leave the door open for diplomacy, saying that he is “unhappy” to apply renewed sanctions on Iran.
 He added that his only red line is that Iran cannot have a nuclear weapon.

-“I want to see everybody do well.
-I want to see great countries, and I want to see peace in the Middle East and elsewhere,” he said.
+“ I hated to do it, just so you understand.
+And I hope we’re going to be able to do something so that it doesn’t end up in a very catastrophic situation.
+I don’t want to see that happen,” Trump said.

-Trump has not ruled out speaking to Iranian officials.
+The US president has not ruled out speaking to Iranian officials.